 Qualifying for a mortgage can be one of the more frustrating aspects of the steps to buying a house, even if you have great credit.
-On the other hand, if you have bad credit or damaged credit, getting a loan will be even more difficult, but not impossible.
+On the other hand, if you have bad credit or damaged credit, you might be asking yourself “how can a person with bad credit buy a house?”
+Getting a loan will be even more difficult, but not impossible.

 Bad Credit, Bankruptcy, Short Sale and Foreclosure don’t mean you’ll never be able to buy a house; they are merely setbacks that you can overcome.
 Armed with a little knowledge and a bit of patience, you can navigate the mortgage application and approval process, even with less than perfect credit.